SamuelMarvin/fs-pet-shop/fs.md

 { age: 5, kind: 'snake', name: 'Buttons' }
 ```

 Additionally, your application must handle the `read` subcommand when given an out-of-bound index.
-In this case, it must display a more specific usage to the standard error channel and exit with a non-zero exit code.
+In this case, it must display a more specific usage to the standard error channel and exit with a non-zero exit code.corn

 ```shell
 $ node pets.js read 2